An Open-source Model for Simulation and Corrective Measure Assessment of the 2021 Texas Power Outage: Introduction

 The extreme winter storm and associated electricity outages in February 2021 are estimated to have caused more than 70 deaths \cite{bk2} and \$200 billion economic loss \cite{bk3} in the state of Texas.
-Besides the official brief review \cite{ercot_review} and ongoing internal investigation on the Electric Reliability Council of Texas (ERCOT), there have been preliminary reports from non-peer-reviewed articles \cite{article_1, iea_commentary, gas_scarcity} and press interviews \cite{report_1,report_2} on potential causes and technical solutions for this blackout event.
-Given the complexity and confidentiality of the actual electric grid model and relevant information, it becomes very challenging for the broader research community to develop analysis and provide credible insights on such major events.
+Besides the official brief review \cite{ercot_review} and ongoing internal investigation on the Electric Reliability Council of Texas (ERCOT), there have been preliminary reports from non-peer-reviewed articles \cite{article_1, iea_commentary, gas_scarcity}, press interviews \cite{report_1,report_2} and a few recent academic publication \cite{busby2021cascading} on potential causes and technical solutions for this blackout event. {A challenging question for the broader energy research community lies in how to develop an open-source and extendable model that captures the key characteristics associated with this extreme outage.
+Such models would offer an open platform for corrective policy assessment. }

-While researchers recently have contributed to the creation of large-scale synthetic grid models \cite{birchfield2016grid} for analysis such as macro-scope energy portfolio transition \cite{BTE1,BTE2}, cross-domain and open-source approaches to reproduce the Texas blackout event and quantify impact from corrective measures against extreme frigid weather are still at a nascent stage, with several gaps in existing research.
+The existing studies of power grid resilience to extreme weather conditions offer power grid resilience enhancement strategies mainly in two perspectives: (a) physical hardiness such as vegetation management \cite{gholami2018toward}, substation relocation \cite{bresch2010building}, selective undergrounding \cite{kopsidas2017power} and etc., and (b) operational capability such as emergency generator \cite{kenward2014blackout}, distributed energy resources \cite{ton2015more, liu2016microgrids}, grid monitoring system \cite{panteli2013assessing, eskandarpour2016machine} and etc. However, the lack of a common open-source realistic power grid model prevents broader communities from the assessment of these methods for specific real-world events via simulation.
+While researchers recently have contributed to the creation of large-scale synthetic grid models \cite{birchfield2016grid} for analysis such as macro-scope energy portfolio transition \cite{BTE1,BTE2}, cross-domain and open-source reliable approaches to quantify impact from corrective measures against blackout events under extreme frigid weather are still at a nascent stage, with several gaps in existing research.
 First, existing open-source large-scale synthetic grid models are not ready-to-use for the event reproduction without rigorous calibration.
 Second, the lack of aggregated and processed event timeline data prevents exhaustive simulation and further investigation.
 Last but not least, the lack of consistent quantified criteria renders studies on the effectiveness of potential corrective measures and their combined effect incomparable.